Baltimore Police Department: Uniform

 Sergeants and below wear a navy blue shirt and pants, with a felt stripe down the pant leg, with any rank insignia on the sleeve and collar devices denoting district or unit.
 Lieutenants and above wear a white shirt with navy blue pants, with rank insignias on the collar.
 Nametags are worn above the right breast pocket, and sleeve patches are worn on both arms.
 Ties are worn with the long sleeve uniform shirt.
 Turtlenecks with BPD embroidered in gold letters at the collar may be worn with the long sleeve uniform in lieu of a tie.
 Short sleeve uniform shirts are authorized for warmer months.

 The 8-point peaked cap is worn by all officers.
 Its cap device is the Maryland Coat of Arms; silver for those below the rank of Lieutenant, gold for Lieutenants, and gold with coloured detail for Captains and above.
 The hat has a chin strap; black for Police Officers and Detectives, blue for Sergeants and gold for Lieutenants and above.
 Captains and above have gold fretting on their visor.
-Police Officers have their badge number below the coat of arms, while Detectives and above have their ranks below the coat of arms.
+Police Officers have their badge number below the coat of arms, while Detectives and any supervisory rank has their title below the coat of arms.

 The current badge was designed in 1976.
 It is a shield, with "Police" written at the top, the Maryland state shield with the Battle Monument in the middle, and the words "Baltimore Maryland" and the officer's badge number at the bottom.
 An eagle is perched on top, holding a ribbon in its beak showing the officer's rank.
 Badges are silver for those below Lieutenant, and gold for Lieutenants and above.